 4. Under the Content Properties heading, you may adjust the appearance of the content and select which information to display.

-- Line Separator Style: Use this drop down menu to select the style of the seperation lines.
+Line Separator Style: Use this drop down menu to select the style of the separation lines.

-- Line Separator Thickness: Enter a number here to set the thickness of the seperation lines.
+Line Separator Thickness: Enter a number here to set the thickness of the separation lines.

-- Line Separator Colour: Use this colour selection window to set the colour of the seperation lines.
+Line Separator Colour: Use this colour selection window to set the colour of the separation lines.

 5. The Settings category controls additional functions of the widget.